Putha Hiunchuli Expedition

 The 2027 Putha Hiunchuli Autumn Climbing Season

-The Autumn season in the year 2027 in the Dolpo region is a peaceful and serene time for high-altitude climbing.
-After the monsoons, the weather provides good snow on the Northeast Face and good views of the Dhaulagiri range, which will be very useful for a successful climb.
+The Autumn season in the Dolpo region is a peaceful and serene time for high-altitude climbing.
+After the monsoons, the weather provides good snow on the Northeast Face and clear views of the Dhaulagiri range, creating ideal conditions for a successful climb.

-Summit weather forecasts are issued every six hours through a special high-altitude weather service.
-This is a huge advantage for climbers.
-Our plan is to wait for a confirmed 48-hour window before starting the climb from Camp III instead of risking the weather.
+Summit weather forecasts are issued every six hours through a specialist high-altitude weather service.
+AltiPro waits for a confirmed 48-hour stable window before beginning the push from Camp III, rather than risking the upper ridge in uncertain conditions.

 Advanced Oxygen Support

-High-quality oxygen cylinders are provided for every climber.
-A personal summit mask and oxygen regulator are also provided.
-Extra oxygen cylinders are placed at the high camps for the climb up and down the mountain.
-Supplemental oxygen is provided for the summit push and placed at the high camps in case of medical emergencies.
+High-quality oxygen cylinders are provided for every climber along with a personal summit mask and regulator.
+Extra cylinders are pre-positioned at the high camps for the summit push and for medical emergencies on the upper mountain.

 Smaller, More Focused Climbing Teams

-Unlike other operators who use many climbers in the team, AltiPro will be keeping the 2027 Putha Hiunchuli team size to a maximum of 10 climbers.
-This provides a much safer and more personalized team where every member has 1:1 Sherpa support for your needs.
+AltiPro limits the 2027 Putha Hiunchuli team to a maximum of 10 climbers.
+This provides a safer and more personalized experience where every member has dedicated 1:1 Sherpa support from Base Camp to the summit and back.

 Safety-Forward Climbing Structure